pitxitojt/pitx-app/README.md

 # pitx

-## Note: This project has yet to be tested on iOS devices as it requires a Mac to build an iOS application.
+## Note: This project is yet to be tested on iOS devices as it requires a Mac to build an iOS application.
 [Learn more](https://docs.flutter.dev/get-started/install/macos/mobile-ios).
 Either get a hold of a physical Mac or rent one in the cloud.

 ## Prerequisites